nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

         NovaPCIPassthrough: "[{"devname":"eno2","physical_network":"physnet1"},{"devname":"eno3","physical_network":"physnet2"}]"

     * Include "neutron-sriov.yaml" file in the Overcloud deployment command.
-See the sample in the "Sample Templates" section.
+See the sample in the `Sample Templates`_ section.

 5. **(Optional)** To enable Linux bonding with VLANs, perform the following instructions:

   Edit network-environment.j2.yaml file in /usr/share/openstack-tripleo-heat-templates/environments/.
-See the sample in the "Sample Templates" section.
+See the sample in the `Sample Templates`_ section.

   Nuage uses the default Linux bridge and Linux bonds.
 For this to take effect, modify this network file with the following required changes: